ssmerd/online-yoga/README.md

 * I want to be able to add new videos
 * I want to update the website as little as possible
 * I want to gather user emails to send them my weekly newsletter
-* I want user to get familair with my website
+* I want user to get familiar with my website
-* I want user to access my youga artefacts shop
+* I want user to access my yoga artefacts shop

 ## Typography